kubesphere/website/content/en/docs/installing-on-linux/on-premises/install-kubesphere-on-vmware-vsphere.md

 ---
 title: "Deploy KubeSphere on VMware vSphere"
 keywords: 'Kubernetes, KubeSphere, VMware-vSphere, installation'
-description: 'How to install KubeSphere on VMware vSphere Linux machines.'
+description: 'Learn how to create a high-availability cluster on VMware vSphere.'

 weight: 3510